kisonecat/standards/README.txt

 Topic descriptions should start with a capital letter and end with a period (even if the description is not technically a sentence).
-The description should be sufficiently expansive that the instructor of a typical linear algebra course an easily discern the meaning.
+The description should be sufficiently expansive that the instructor of a typical linear algebra course can easily discern the meaning.
 The writing style should be appropriate for a footnote in a scholarly publication.

 ----------